Written by Colleen S.

 If you decide to act on that fantasy and buy a hammock, there’s more to consider than just the look and feel of it.
 What’s it made from?
 Are there any toxic finishes added?

-Natural materials like organic cotton and hemp—which are free from things like pesticides—are ideal for bringing your hammock fantasy to life.
+Natural materials like organic cotton and hemp are generally better than their plastic-alternatives.
 But you’ll also want to consider whether or not there have been any PFAS chemicals added to make it “weathersafe” or “water-resistant.”

-In this article, we’re going to talk about what to look for in the best organic hammocks and then we’ll give you our favorite brands to help you pick out which one is best for you.
+In this article, I’m going to talk about what to look for in the best organic hammocks and then I’ll give you brand suggestions to help you pick out which one is best for you.

-This article contains affiliate links, which means we may earn a commission if you decide to make a purchase.
-We only make recommendations that are genuine and meet our standards.
+This guide contains affiliate links, which means we may earn a commission if you decide to make a purchase.
+As always, we only make recommendations that are genuine.
+Featured Image Credit: West Elm

 Why Go For Organic Cotton & Hemp Hammocks?